KxSystems/ml/docs/timeseries/misc.md

 returns a table with additional columns containing the historical values for each row.

-!!! warning "Null values present in any lagged columns"
+> :warning: **Null values present in any lagged columns**
+>

-	The original data contained within the timeseries remains in the table.
+> The original data contained within the timeseries remains in the table.
 As such, null values are present in any lagged columns.
-    To apply a machine-learning algorithm, handle this data appropriately to the use case.
+> To apply a machine-learning algorithm, handle this data appropriately to the use case.

 ```q